-16 For the purposes of this report, juice is defined as sweet, unfermented apple juice and cider is defined as fermented hard (alcoholic) cider.
+16 For the purposes of this report, juice is defined as sweet, unferfermented hard (alcoholic) cider.

 17 In 1923, Washington State was the first to develop apple grading standards that today are approved by the United States Department of Agriculture.